Frequently Asked QuestionsUpdated Tuesday April 17, 2018 by Greg Strowig.

 For the Tee-Ball Division, practices are generally once a week unless there is more than one game scheduled in a week.

-Minors Division players should anticipate 1-2 practices a week.
+Minors Division and above players should anticipate 1-2 practices a week.

 The Challenger Division does not hold a separate practice and instead incorporates time as needed into their scheduled game times.